AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/configuration.rst.txt

   * ``CURE_radial_increment`` (line 9): The increment in nm by which the cutoff radius is increased in bond searching.
 The radius is increased incrementally until at least on possible bond is identified or it reaches half the shortest box dimension.
 0.25 nm by default.
   * ``CURE_max_iterations`` (line 10):  The upper limit of CURE iterations to allow.
 150 by default.
   * ``CURE_desired_conversion`` (line 11):  The target conversion.
 MUST BE SPECIFIED; there is no default.
   * ``CURE_late_threshold`` (line 12):  The conversion beyond which bond relative probabilities are ignored.
 1.0 by default (no limitation).
-This can be helpful in speeding up very late stages of the cure process.
+This can be helpful in speeding up very late stages of the cure process (but is not here since there is only one type of bond).

 * **Dragging parameters:**  The parameters govern the series of iterative MD simulations that aim to pull atoms together before activating their bonds.